 "With a mindful breathing, we can exercise our inner need better and change towards the direction of peace and serenity."

-This can also help to greatly diminish physical reactions to stress such as heart palpitations, and feelings that are experienced as upsetting.
+All these methods, which try to relax one's mind or focus inwards, help greatly to decrease our physical reactions to stress such as heart palpitations, and different feelings that are experienced as upsetting.
 That is the reason why after we meditate we feel not only physically relaxed but also mentally and emotionally "calmed down".
 The effect of meditation is not a mystical miracle.
-It is impossible to be relaxed and fearful at the same time.
-Since you are only focusing on your breath, this allows you to seperate yourself from your other thoughts.
+There is one fact, which can be proved: it is impossible to be relaxed and fearful at the same time.
+Since you are focusing on your breath, and consciously relaxing your body, you are able to step aside and to separate yourself from your thoughts.

 Find detailed instructions